octabytes/blog/content/posts/keycloak/adding-api-key-authentication-in-keycloak/index.md

 ---

-We will be extending Keycloak by adding API key authentication with Elestio using [Keycloak](https://elest.io/open-source/keycloak?ref=blog.elest.io).
-We will be using a self\-hosted Keycloak instance deployed on Elestio.
-So, to get started head over to [Elestio Dashboard](https://elest.io/open-source/keycloak?ref=blog.elest.io) and deploy and login into the Keycloak service to get started.
+We will be extending Keycloak by adding API key authentication with OctaByte using [Keycloak](https://octabyte.io/open-source/keycloak?ref=blog.octabyte.io).
+We will be using a self\-hosted Keycloak instance deployed on OctaByte.
+So, to get started head over to [OctaByte Dashboard](https://octabyte.io/open-source/keycloak?ref=blog.octabyte.io) and deploy and login into the Keycloak service to get started.

 ### Background